Almost every single time I share a cup of coffee on my Instagram stories (or anywhere really), people ask how I drink my coffee.

 I drink my coffee with a lot of milk (vs. a splash of cream), so technically it’s almost like a Cafe Au Lait.
 I drink it this way so the coffee is not too strong on my stomach first thing in the morning.
 What I don’t care about are the amount of calories, but instead taste, comfort, and what is the best way of preparing the coffee for me (and my own healing journey).

-- Coconut Oil (aka “Bulletproof Coffee”)
+- Coconut Oil (aka some version of “Bulletproof Coffee”)

 The reason these two things are under “other” is not because I wouldn’t use them daily, but instead because I think they are best added to coffee when you can place in a Magic Bullet to blend for full frothiness.
 I am up each morning by 4:30 am and there is no way I’m turning a blender on to wake the whole house up.
 You feel me on that one?!